Getting started

 Customizations

-What if you only want some of your packages to be installed from MELPA, and the rest from Marmalade or elsewhere?
+What if you only want some of your packages to be installed from MELPA, and the rest from GNU ELPA, NonGNU ELPA, or some other ELPA?

 (progn